Label84/laravel-logviewer/README.md

 ## Usage

-To preview the logs of your application visit: /admin/logviewer
+Visit the following url in your application: ``/admin/logviewer``

-You can change the route in the config file.
+You can change the url in the config file.

-### Filter the logs
+### 1. Query filters

-You can filter the listed logs in the overview with query parameters (the ?foo=bar ones).
+You can filter the logs in the overview with query parameters - example ``/admin/logviewer?date=today&message=kiss``.

 | Parameter     | Value                                    | Example           |
 |:--------------|:-----------------------------------------|:------------------|